OpenVoiceOS/ovos-personal-backend/README.md

 metrics, wake words and utterances respect the individual devices `opt_in` flag, nothing will be saved unless devices opt_in (default True)

+## Micro Services

+The local backend provides some apis for consumption by skills, these services are only provided for compatibility selene and to ensure default skills work, **no new apis are planned**

+[ovos-api-service](https://github.com/OpenVoiceOS/ovos_api_service) support is planned to avoid the need to set your own keys

+Consider using one of the ovos alternative skills that skip this api if you are not managing your own keys

+- geolocation
+- wolfram alpha -> set your free api key in backend config
+- open weather map -> set your free api key in backend config

 ## Admin api

 Since there is no UI some endpoints are provided to manage your devices